Pilot scheme sees innovative new bins to tackle gum mess

 Published: Thursday, August 15, 2019

-Wandsworth Council has signed a major contract with a pioneering chewing gum recycling company to help keep those white splodges off borough streets.
+Wandsworth Council has signed a major contract with a pioneering chewing gum recycling company to help keep those black splodges off borough streets.

 A number of new eye-catching pink bins have been placed around Clapham Junction railway station and Tooting Broadway tube station in a bid to encourage people to put their gum in the bin rather than drop it on the pavement.

 Once the bin is full, the state-of-the-art Gumdrop bins will be taken away and all the waste gum inside one bin will be recycled to make three more bins.
 The bins, which are part of the Council’s MyWandsworth campaign to keep the borough looking clean and tidy, will not only improve the local environment but will contribute to reducing cleaning costs for the council.